rrweller/VODetect/README.md

 # VODetect

 VODetect is a powerful tool designed to download videos from YouTube and Twitch VODs, and then process them using a pretrained YOLOv8 model to detect objects.
-This project is an experimental excerise in using ChatGPT to code a complex program, and as such it has been nearly 100% written by ChatGPT.
+This project is an experimental exercise in using ChatGPT to code a complex program, and as such it has been nearly 100% written by ChatGPT.
 Due to this, do not expect the code to be pretty or entirely bug-free.
 If you encounter a bug feel free to open an issue, but I cannot guarantee it will be resolved.
 For those who wish to tackle the challenge of repairing/improving the code themselves, feel free to fork this.

 ## Features